wtmoose/TuneKit/README.md

 TuneKit lets you easily create custom control panels to modify the look and feel of your iOS app in real time.
 Tune animations, colors, etc. and get instant feedback.

+The current state of this project is very experimental. _APIs may change drastically_.
+Check back later for a more stable version.

 ##Overview

 First, enable TuneKit, for example in your app's delegate: